 A welcoming entrance creates a sense of transition from one area to another.
 A glimpse or introduction to what lies ahead.
 If the entrance is architecturally similar to the house it will create a unified space.

 Accents will draw the eye and create a feature.
-By careful positioning of sculptures, coloured plants, large pots, architecturally fascinating plants or other elements will give the garden focus and visually organise the space making it more interesting and exciting.
-Fragrance can also be an accent so place highly scented plants where people can enjoy them easily or as a special feature in the garden or by doors and entrances.
+By careful positioning of sculptures, coloured plants, large pots, architectural plants or other elements will give the garden focus, and visually organise the space making it more interesting, and exciting.
+Fragrance can also be an accent, so place highly scented plants where people can enjoy them easily or as a special feature by doors and entrances.

 Now let’s look at my favourite part, the colour, textures, patterns and rhythm in the garden.

 Be careful of attempting a colour scheme that will not work in your climate.
-For example heavy shade is not the best for vivid, bright blooms and may be better as a diverse range of foliage plants or colours that will give you more light.
+For example, heavy shade is not the best for vivid, bright blooms and maybe better as a diverse range of foliage plants or colours that will give you more light.
 Lilac, greens and greys act as good transitional colours for roses and other blooms.
-Generally a lot of one colour creates a statement space rather than bits of colour here and there.
+Generally, a lot of one colour creates a statement space rather than bits of colour here and there.